max-mapper/art-of-node/readme.md

 Now the `logMyNumber` function can get passed in an argument that will become the `callback` variable inside the `addOne` function.
 After `readFile` is done the `callback` variable will be invoked (`callback()`).
 Only functions can be invoked, so if you pass in anything other than a function it will cause an error.

-When a function get invoked in javascript the code inside that function will immediately get executed.
+When a function gets invoked in javascript the code inside that function will immediately get executed.
 In this case our log statement will execute since `callback` is actually `logMyNumber`.
 Remember, just because you *define* a function it doesn't mean it will execute.
 You have to *invoke* a function for that to happen.

 To break down this example even more, here is a timeline of events that happen when we run this program: